jcaip/jcaip.github.io/_posts/2018-11-13-Languages-and-Automata.md

 tags: theory

 ---
-Some notes for CS181.
+Some notes for CS 181.
 This is about context-free grammars, pushdown automata, the pumping lemma for context-free grammars, and closure properties of context-free languages.

 <!--more-->
 ## Context-Free Grammars